SNUGGLE UP WITH A GOOD BOOK!

 What do you do after school?
 Choose something special!

 Limited to the first 20 kids that sign up: snacks, crafts, fun!

 Mother Goose & Me

-No, she hasn't flown south for the winter!
-Mother Goose will be here throughout the winter months.
-Visit with her on Thursday mornings at 9:15 am (after you've dropped off your preschooler or elementary-aged child, bring in your todders and infants!)
+No, she hasn't yet flown south for the winter!
+Visit with her on Friday mornings at 10:00 am

 Children of all ages are welcome to participate.
 Those under 7 years of age should be accompanied by a caregiver who is at least 13 years of age.